Colder months bring higher risk of Carbon Monoxide leaks.

-Sioux Falls, SD – November 2019 – During colder months furnaces are turning on which can make for a higher risk of Carbon Monoxide poisoning, but that’s not the only place CO can build.
+Sioux Falls, SD – During colder months furnaces are turning on which can make for a higher risk of Carbon Monoxide poisoning, but that’s not the only place Carbon Monoxide or “CO” can build.
 Macurco wants to remind you to make sure your CO monitor is working correctly and to encourage those who do not have a CO monitor installed to think twice.

 “With no way of knowing the presence of Carbon Monoxide, the only true defense is the installation of a Carbon Monoxide monitor.
 Your home is meant to be a safe haven for the things you care about the most in life.
-Don’t let the silent killer be the cause of an unwanted accident.” said Branden Dewing, Hazardous Solutions Specialist.
+Don’t let the silent killer be the cause of an unwanted accident.” said Branden Dewing, National Sales Manager.

 CO (Carbon Monoxide) is a colorless, odorless, tasteless toxic gas formed by the incomplete combustion of carbon compounds like gasoline, wood, coal, natural gas, propane, kerosene, oil, and other heating gases.
 There are multiple places in the home where Carbon Monoxide can build.
 (See Diagram below)

 Carbon Monoxide is often referred to as the “silent killer” because you cannot see it or smell so it can sneak up on you, therefore a monitor being instrumental in the detection of CO.
 Symptoms of Carbon Monoxide poisoning include headaches, dizziness, vomiting which can often be mistaken for other flu-like illnesses.
 Carbon monoxide (CO) is a poisonous gas responsible for hundreds of deaths and numerous non-fatal poisonings each year in the United States.
 The majority (66%) of these deaths occurred in the home.
 CO poisoning is also the leading cause of unintentional poisoning deaths in the United States.